IN SEE Culture, Opinion

 The video also shares the pros and cons of working major record labels and going the independent route.
 As an independence artist have a lot of creative freedom but the downsides are they must do a lot of logistical and operational stuff on their own.
 Artists working with major labels downside is they don’t have any ownership of their material.
 Those artists will experience a huge profit loss, but in return their network with the best of the best.
 The insiders give you an extra edge.

 Drew continues to push his music, better himself, and network until he makes it.
-He has another album coming out on May 5th, titled Rich Hits Vol 4.

 The Exclusive would like to hear from the readers.
 Do you believe its too late to flourish a rap career in your 30s and 40s?